 These two ferry routes are great for getting an afternoon shot with the Opera House silhouetted against the sunset.
 Go late afternoon or early morning for the best light.
 The harsh midday sun is not optimal, but if that is the only time you have, you can still get some great shots.

 Check out our detailed post on using Sydney Harbour ferries to explore the harbour.

 Walk around Circular Quay via the Cahill Expressway to the Rocks

-At the Campbells cover end of the Overseas passenger terminal, there is a viewing platform that is directly opposite the Opera House.
-You can access the platform via the escalators at the front of the ship terminal – you can see if just past the Museum of Contemporary Art.
+Head to the Campbells Cove end of the Overseas Passenger Terminal; a viewing platform is directly opposite the Opera House.
+You can access the platform via the escalators at the front of the cruise terminal – you will find it just past the Museum of Contemporary Art.

-The VIVID Festival runs each year during May/June for just over three weeks.
-This year it begins on Friday 25 May and runs to Saturday 16 June 2018.
+The VIVID Festival usually runs each year during May/June for just over three weeks.
+In 2021 it will be held in August.
 It is now one of the most popular festivals in Sydney.
 Check my tips for enjoying Vivid Sydney.

 The grassy area under the Harbour Bridge is known as Dawes Point or Tar-Ra in the Gadigal language.